Jake MacMillan: University of Bristol

-Long Ashton Research Station (LARS)
+Long Ashton Research Station

-Again with funding from AFRC, Jake MacMillan was able to take up research at LARS “working at the bench and learning new methods in enzymology and molecular biology [and] for the first three years he spent six months each year in Bernie Phinney’s lab at UCLA”.
+Again with funding from AFRC, Jake MacMillan was able to take up research at Long Ashton Research Station “working at the bench and learning new methods in enzymology and molecular biology [and] for the first three years he spent six months each year in Bernie Phinney’s lab at UCLA”.
 He also wrote reviews and many papers in the period 1990-2004.
 Overall, he published about 400 papers.

 In 2003 MacMillan returned to the School of Chemistry, University of Bristol, as Emeritus Professor and Senior Research Fellow.